World Heritage Site Shirakawa-go tour guide

 Shirakawa-go three houses

-To go to Shirakawa-go three houses you need to walk to south from the Shirakawa Hachiman Jinjya along the road.
+To go to Shirakawa-go three houses you need to walk south from the Shirakawa Hachiman Jinjya along the road.

 Because almost no other tourist here so you can spend your time with any interfer.
-And in front of three houses you can see the rice terraces covered with snow.
+And in front of three houses, you can see the rice terraces covered with snow.

 三小屋